ontodev/valve.rs/README.md

 #### Editing the data

 Once a data table has been loaded into the database and validated, it may be desirable to further edit the data, for instance to resolve any outstanding validation messages, or for some other reason.
 The possible operations that can be performed on the data are `insert_row()`, `update_row()`, `delete_row()`, and `move_row()`.
-In addition the function `validate_row()` is used to validate the row during the editing process.
+In addition the function `validate_row()` is used to generate validation information about the row during the editing process.

 Note that `insert_row()`, `update_row()`, and `validate_row()` require that a row be specified in the following "simple" form: